Latest Tweets

 Summary

-New SAR and SARIn processing algorithms for the coastal zone and inland waters will be developed, implemented and evaluated through an initial Test Data Set for selected regions.
-From the results of this evaluation a processing scheme will be implemented to generate global coastal zone and river discharge data sets.
-Case studies will assess these products in terms of their scientific impacts.
-All the produced data sets will be available on request to external researchers, and full descriptions of the processing algorithms will be provided.
+New SAR and SARIn processing algorithms for the coastal zone and inland waters were developed, implemented and evaluated through an initial Test Data Set for selected regions.
+From the results of this evaluation a processing scheme was implemented to generate global coastal zone and river discharge data sets.
+Case studies assessed these products in terms of their scientific impacts.
+All the produced data sets are available on request to external researchers, and full descriptions of the processing algorithms will be provided.

 What are the specific science and technical focuses?

-The scientific objectives of HYDROCOASTAL are to enhance our understanding of interactions between inland water and coastal zone, between coastal zone and open ocean, and small-scale processes that govern these interactions.
-Also the project aims to improve our capability to characterise the variation at different time scales of inland water storage, exchanges with the ocean and the impact on regional sea level changes.
+The scientific objectives of HYDROCOASTAL were to enhance our understanding of interactions between inland water and coastal zone, between coastal zone and open ocean, and small-scale processes that govern these interactions.
+Also the project aimed to improve our capability to characterize the variation at different time scales of inland water storage, exchanges with the ocean and the impact on regional sea level changes.

-The technical objectives are to develop and evaluate new SAR and SARIn altimetry processing techniques in support of the scientific objectives, including stack processing, filtering and retracking.
-Also an improved Wet Troposphere Correction will be developed and evaluated.
+The technical objectives were to develop and evaluate new SAR and SARIn altimetry processing techniques in support of the scientific objectives, including stack processing, filtering and retracking.
+Also an improved Wet Troposphere Correction was developed and evaluated.

 Associated user needs, applications, and issues

-The potential benefits of global data sets will be investigated through a series of impact assessment case studies in the second year of the project.
-Case studies will consider different estuaries and coastal regions including the Bristol Channel (UK), the German Bight and South-Western Baltic Sea, the Venice Lagoon, the Thailand Coast, and the Ebro River and Delta.
+The potential benefits of global data sets were investigated through a series of impact assessment case studies in the second year of the project.
+Case studies considered different estuaries and coastal regions including the Bristol Channel (UK), the German Bight and South-Western Baltic Sea, the Northern Adriatic, and the Ebro River and Delta.
 They each exhibit specific features, but common across the locations are flooding and erosion, sedimentation, the importance of accurate high resolution local modelling, the vulnerability of coastal habitats, the connection between river discharge and coastal sea levels.
-Inland Water Case Studies will consider selected river systems in China to investigate the potential to develop operational hydrological forecasting, lakes and rivers in Siberia and Ireland to investigate the impacts of lake size and riverbank configuration on the accuracy of water level retrievals, to quantify the fresh water inflow to the Wadden Sea, and to develop a global water level climatology.
+Inland Water Case Studies considered selected river systems in China to investigate the potential to develop operational hydrological forecasting, lakes and rivers in Ireland to investigate the impacts of lake size and riverbank configuration on the accuracy of water level retrievals, the river Po in Italy to validate water level time series and discharge estimates, and also the River Rhine and Lake Constance to validate water level time series.

 Who are the End Users that have been or will be engaged?

 The project team includes key experts in the use of satellite data in coastal zone and inland water studies.
-External end-users will be encouraged and supported in accessing the data products to evaluate and implement them in their own applications.
+External end-users are encouraged to access the data products to evaluate and implement them in their own applications.

 • Detailed technical descriptions of the algorithms and processing schemes applied.